|The Starpath Scarf, one of |

 Freelance designers do not get paid for all the time it takes to get to know a yarn, yet this is one reason that creating design proposals, especially for yarn companies, is so time consuming.
 (For magazines, this task is delayed until you find out which yarn gets assigned to your design proposal.)

-Over the past few months I’ve been developing two new yarns, and I mean new: not offered elsewhere.
+Over the past few months I’ve been developing a new yarn, and I mean new: not offered elsewhere.
 The first is called Lotus, and it's

 |My Tunisian Wicker Stitch in "Satin Grey" Lotus|

 |DesigningVashti Lotus Yarn in "Crystal Blue"|